ensdomains/ensjs/README.md

 Specific records can also be used as an input, if you only want to get certain ones.
 If an address is used as an input alongside this, you also save 1 RPC call.

+**NOTE:**
+The profile function will always request an ETH addr record.
+For names, this means the address will always at the top level of the returned object.
+For addresses, this means the "match" property (a boolean value for matching reverse/forward resolution) will always be at the top level of the returned object.

 ```js
 /* Normal profile fetching */
 const profile = await ENSInstance.getProfile('test.eth')